The North Tower #35: Albus Dumbledore – Clueless or Calculating?

 Hi everybody.
-I know I said I’d be continuing my series of articles on Snape today, but due to an enormous amount of feedback, there was another question that I felt that I needed to address first.
-I’ve never before received so many e-mails with the same content (it even tops the “I love Rupert Grint”-owls I got after my movie article. 🙂 And no, I don’t hate the boy in any way.
+I know I said I’d be continuing my series of editorials on Snape today, but due to an enormous amount of feedback, there was another question that I felt that I needed to address first.
+I’ve never before received so many e-mails with the same content (it even tops the “I love Rupert Grint”-owls I got after my movie editorial. 🙂 And no, I don’t hate the boy in any way.
 I’m sure he’s a very nice person.
-I’m a firm believer of the theory that you can’t actually hate someone you don’t know.
-Just wanted to emphasize that, since I still get angry owls on the subject ;-)) After my last article, I got literally hundreds of e-mails asking and/or protesting about the following statement I made in NT 34:
+I’m a firm believer in the theory that you can’t actually hate someone you don’t know.
+Just wanted to emphasize that, since I still get angry owls on the subject ;-)).
+After my last editorial, I got literally hundreds of emails asking and/or protesting about the following statement I made in NT 34:

-I would like to start, not with the events of PS/SS, but with what happened in CoS.
-Here, Dumbledore clearly knows, pretty early on, that Voldemort is behind opening the Chamber of Secrets and that he therefore is present at Hogwarts in some form.
+I would like to start, not with the events of Harry Potter and the Sorcerer’s stone, but with what happens in Harry Potter and the Chamber of Secrets.
+Here, Dumbledore clearly knows, pretty early on, that Voldemort is behind opening the Chamber of Secrets and that he is therefore present at Hogwarts in some form.
 When McGonagall asks who opened the Chamber, Dumbledore answers that the question isn’t who, the question is how.
-At the end, he says that what he most wants to know is how Voldemort could possess Ginny when his sources told him that Voldemort was hiding in Albania.
-The fact that it took the Trio the entire book to figure out that the monster was a Basilisk doesn’t mean that Dumbledore was equally in the dark.
-Apart from the fact that the man has seen it all before and, most likely, has figured out that Tom Riddle was the real culprit back then (advantage of hindsight), the list of petrifying monsters who kill without leaving marks should reasonably be very, very short.
+In the end, he says that what he most wants to know is how Voldemort could possess Ginny when his sources told him that Voldemort is hiding in Albania.
+The fact that it takes the trio the entire book to figure out that the monster is a basilisk doesn’t mean that Dumbledore is equally in the dark.
+Apart from the fact that the man has seen it all before and most likely, has figured out that Tom Riddle was the real culprit back then (advantage of hindsight), the list of petrifying monsters who kill without leaving marks should reasonably be very, very short.
 Combine those facts with the symbol of Slytherin House, the fact that Salazar Slytherin was a Parselmouth, and voilà!
-You have your Basilisk.
+You have your basilisk.
 If Hermione managed it with far less information, Dumbledore should have too.

-Step two, if you know that the Chamber has been reopened and the Basilisk is slithering around, somebody must have released it.
+Step two, if you know that the Chamber has been reopened and the basilisk is slithering around, somebody must have released it.
 That somebody must be a Parselmouth.
-The gift of Parseltongue is, as stated in CoS, very rare.
-The only ones we know of in Hogwarts’ history (correct me if Im wrong) are Salazar Slytherin, Tom Riddle and Harry Potter.
-Reasonably, before it was discovered that Harry was a Parselmouth, Dumbledore probably believed that there were no students with this ability at Hogwarts.
-Which lead to the conclusion that Voldemort was possessing somebody to control the snake.
+The gift of Parseltongue is, as stated in Chamber of Secrets, very rare.
+The only ones we know of in Hogwarts’s history (correct me if I’m wrong) are Salazar Slytherin, Tom Riddle, and Harry Potter.
+Reasonably, before it is discovered that Harry is a Parselmouth, Dumbledore probably believed that there are no students with this ability at Hogwarts, which leads to the conclusion that Voldemort was possessing somebody to control the snake.
 Therefore the “not who, the question is how“-statement.

-My point is that in CoS, I think it’s quite clear that Dumbledore had figured out that the monster was a Basilisk and that Voldemort was operating at Hogwarts through a teacher or a student.
+My point is that, in Chamber of Secrets, I think it’s quite clear that Dumbledore has figured out that the monster is a basilisk and that Voldemort is operating at Hogwarts through a teacher or a student.
 What he didn’t know was: a) how Voldemort managed to be at Hogwarts and in Albania at the same time, and b) what person he was using to achieve his goals.
 This is of course my personal reading of things, but I really think he would have to be exceptionally thick not to work those things out.
 So why didn’t he tell people?
-Well, first of all, telling people that a Basilisk is roaming the school will most likely create panic and get the school shut down.
+Well, first of all, telling people that a basilisk is roaming the school will most likely create panic and get the school shut down.
 Shutting down the school means that all the students go home and that it’s virtually impossible to find out who’s being possessed and end said possession.
 He probably figured the victim was a student, but since (according to JKR) there are about a thousand students at Hogwarts, singling one of them out as Voldemort’s victim isn’t the easiest thing to do, especially when you don’t know exactly how the possession is working.
 And after it became clear that Harry Potter could speak Parseltongue, I imagine he became the number one suspect on more lists than the Hufflepuffs’.
-Contrary to the Hufflepuff suspicion, however, I think Dumbledore was quite convinced that the person behind the whole thing was Voldemort and that Harry, if it was Harry, was merely an innocent pawn in the Dark Lord’s game.
+Contrary to the Hufflepuff suspicion, however, I think Dumbledore is quite convinced that the person behind the whole thing is Voldemort and that Harry, if it is Harry, is merely an innocent pawn in the Dark Lord’s game.
 If you think about it, Harry really is the most logical choice.
 No one really knows exactly what happened when he defeated Voldemort the first time or how the connection between the two works.
-Dumbledore states clearly in OotP that he feared that Voldemort would try to possess Harry to spy on him.
-Is it so far fetched that he might have thought along the same lines back in CoS when somebody, under Voldemort’s command, was driving the Basilisk along the Hogwarts corridors?
+Dumbledore states clearly in Harry Potter and the Order of the Phoenix that he feared that Voldemort would try to possess Harry to spy on him.
+Is it so far-fetched that he might have thought along the same lines back in Chamber of Secrets when somebody, under Voldemort’s command, was driving the basilisk along the Hogwarts corridors?

 I think that Dumbledore is very well aware of where Voldemort is, most of the time at least.
 We know about at least one silver instrument in his office (out of many) that is connected to the Dark Lord.
 He has “sources” that told him that Voldemort was in Albania (another silver instrument perhaps?).
 I would be very surprised if he didn’t have something to alert him if Voldemort came to Hogwarts.